The Anarchic ‘Mohawk’ Hairstyle Didn’t Come From the Mohawk Tribe

 Reply of the Zaporozhian Cossacks, which features Ukrainian Cossacks sporting their oseledets hairstyle, by Ilya Repin. ( Public domain )

 In the 5th century BC, Herodotus wrote that in northern Libya the Macai tribe also wore what is described as a Mohawk coiffure.
 A similar hairstyle was also sported by 16th-century Ukrainian Cossacks, said to have shaved their heads and left behind a long central strip of hair which was then braided into a topknot.
 Known as an oseledets, this hairstyle seems to date back to the Middle Ages, and has been coopted as a symbol of resistance against the Russians.

 The name “Mohawk” originates on the other side of the Atlantic with the Native Americans , where hair has historically been hugely significant.
 Hair styles vary from tribe to tribe and the cutting of hair was often seen as a sign of grief or shame.
-Due to some cultural mistranslation and the usual dash of white man ignorance, the Mohawk has been attributed to the Native American Mohawk tribe, whose actual name was Kanien’kehá:ka, who once lived in what is now New York State and parts of Canada.
+Due to some cultural mistranslation, the Mohawk hairstyle has been attributed to the Native American Mohawk tribe, whose actual name was Kanien’kehá:ka, who once lived in what is now New York State and parts of Canada.
 Their warriors were more likely to wear what was known as a scalp lock, where they would pluck out all their hair leaving just a small section on the crown which they would braid and decorate.